Testing in Go by example: Part 4

 .
 If you're using goimports

-then this approach works out really smoothly.
+, then this approach works out really smoothly.
 If you're not using goimports

 , why not?
-It's easy to setup.
+It's easy to set up.

 The moral of the story is that it should be easy to check that a value is what you expect it to be.
-We prefer not to write if statements and hand-crafted log statements whenever possible so we've created the assertions package that helps us in various contexts, both in testing and otherwise.
-In the next post we'll talk about yet another use of the assertions package as we talk about our newest test library called gunit.
+We prefer not to write if statements and hand-crafted log statements whenever possible, so we've created the assertions package that helps us in various contexts, both in testing and otherwise.
+In the next post, we'll talk about yet another use of the assertions package as we talk about our newest test library called gunit.

 Before signing off, I would be remiss if I didn't give credit to Aaron Jacobs, the creator of the oglematchers package, which many of the assertion functions use internally to do their jobs.